-The material comments made in the 33 objections:
+The material comments made in the 36 objections generally reflect the comments submitted to the original application 18/01100/FUL:

-- the proposal is not in keeping with the spatial character of the area; addressed in Section 3.3 b). - the proposal is unacceptable in terms of mass, scale and height; addressed in Section 3.3 c). - the proposal is over development of the site; address in Section 3.3 b). - the building is positioned in front of the established building line on Cammo Road; addressed in Section 3.3 c).

-- the proposal will adversely affect the amenity of neighbours in terms of privacy, lighting, overlooking; addressed in Section 3.3 d). - the car parking provision and access taken from Cammo Road is contrary to safe road design and will cause hazard to the safety of pedestrians and drivers; the Roads Authority were consulted and raised no objections to the application, as stated in Section 3.3 f). - a gable end facing Queensferry Road is unacceptable and the gable is featureless; addressed in Section 3.3 c). - the terraced nature of the development is unacceptable in a villa area; addressed in Section 3.3 b). - the proposal will have an adverse impact on traffic and pollution in the area; the Roads Authority were consulted and raised no objections to the application, as stated in Section 3.3 f). - the roof is not in keeping with the area; addressed in Section 3.3 c). - the style of housing is not characteristic of the area; addressed in Section 3.3 b) and 3.3 c). - the property will be less than 9 metres from the boundary at 599 Queensferry Road; addressed in Section 3.3 d). - the bin should not be collected from Queensferry Road; the bins will be collected from Cammo Road as per the drawings.
+- the proposal is not in keeping with the spatial character of the area; addressed in Section 3.3 b). - the proposal is unacceptable in terms of mass, scale and height; addressed in Section 3.3 c). - the proposal is over development of the site; address in Section 3.3 b). - the building is positioned in front of the established building line on Cammo Road; addressed in Section 3.3 c). - the proposal will adversely affect the amenity of neighbours in terms of privacy, lighting, overlooking; addressed in Section 3.3 d). - the car parking provision and access taken from Cammo Road is contrary to safe road design and will cause hazard to the safety of pedestrians and drivers; the Roads Authority were consulted and raised no objections to the application, as stated in Section 3.3 f). - a gable end facing Queensferry Road is unacceptable and the gable is featureless; addressed in Section 3.3 c). - the terraced nature of the development is unacceptable in a villa area; addressed in Section 3.3 b). - the proposal will have an adverse impact on traffic and pollution in the area; the Roads Authority were consulted and raised no objections to the application, as stated in Section 3.3 f). - the style of housing is not characteristic of the area; addressed in Section 3.3 b) and 3.3 c). - the property will be less than 9 metres from the boundary at 599 Queensferry Road; addressed in Section 3.3 d).